qchau0202/SE-GA2/README.md

 ### Build and Run the Application
 In Visual Studio, click “Start Without Debugging” or press `Ctrl + F5` to launch the web application.

-## Features
-- CRUD operations for Items and Orders
-- Agent and User management
-- Cart functionality
-- Sample data pre-loaded for testing
-- Entity Framework for managing relational data

 ## Login Information
 **Cusomter credentials for login:**
 - Username: `john_doe`